habitat-sh/habitat/www/source/docs/run-packages-binding.html.md

 # Runtime Binding

 *Runtime binding* in Habitat refers to the ability for one service group to connect to another forming a producer/consumer relationship where the consumer can use the producer's publicly available configuration to configure it's services at runtime.
-We form a [polymorphic relationship](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) between these two service groups defined by a [dynamically typed](https://en.wikipedia.org/wiki/Duck_typing) contract where the consumer specifies a generic name of the service it is consuming along with the configuration keys it expects the producer to export.
+We form a [polymorphic relationship](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) between these two service groups defined by a [dynamically-typed](https://en.wikipedia.org/wiki/Duck_typing) contract where the consumer specifies a generic name of the service it is consuming along with the configuration keys it expects the producer to export.

 For example, you might have a web application `app-server` that depends on the value of the leader of a database service group.
 Rather than hardcoding the name of the service group or package identifier in `app-servers`'s plan, which would limit its portability, you can _bind_ the name `database`, for example, to the `default` service group running PostgreSQL.
 If you have multiple service groups for PostgreSQL - perhaps you have a production and development environment - you could bind `database` to `postgresql.production` or `postgresql.development`.
 If `app-server` supports multiple different database backends you could even bind `database` to another, such as `redis.default` or `mysql.default`.